JC4github/364A2/README.md

 ## Important Note

 Please ensure that you are using Python 3.11.5 or a compatible version.
 Running the application on a different Python version may result in compatibility issues.
+This application is also developed on Mac OS, running this application on windows or other operating systems may result in different terminal bahaviour, it is best to use the terminal from Mac OS if possible.